-2 Diploma in Reflective Organisational Practice, leading to Associate Membership of the Institute of Group Analysis.
+2. Diploma in Reflective Practice in Organisations, leading to Associate Membership of the Institute of Group Analysis.

 Venue: Institute of Group Analysis, 1 Daleham Gardens, London NW3 5BY

-Now in its third year, the IGA’s organisational training, the Diploma in Reflective Organisational Practice, has helped practitioners conduct effective groups in some of the most traumatised organisations in our society.
-The training focuses on applying group analysis in public/ work settings, and equips practitioners to contain difficult conversations, and enable creative conversations.
-Course members deepen their capacity to enable people to sit together with profoundly different feelings and thoughts, and yet achieve dialogue.
+Now in its fifth year, the IGA’s Diploma in Reflective Practice in Organisations, has helped practitioners conduct effective groups in some of the most traumatised organisations in our society.
+The training focuses on applying group analysis in work and other organisational settings, and equips practitioners to contain difficult conversations and to enable creative conversations.
+Course members deepen their capacity to enable people to sit together and to achieve change through dialogue.

 Who is the course for and what are the entry requirements?

-The course is in two parts; a Foundation Weekend and a Qualifying Course leading to the IGA Diploma in Reflective Organisational Practice
+The course is in two parts; a Foundation Weekend and a Qualifying Course leading to the IGA Diploma in Reflective Practice in Organisations.

 The Foundation Weekend is open to anyone with an interest in Reflective Practice in the workplace.
 A CPD certificate is provided.
 For further information and application to the weekend, please visit the Foundation Weekend page.